-Both the US and Canadian sides offer a variety of falls related activities; such as boats into the falls or walks in, around and behind the falls.
+Both the US and Canadian sides offer a variety of falls-related activities; such as boats into the falls or walks in, around and behind the falls.
 You may also wish to travel upriver to check out the Whirlpool Jet Boats or Whirlpool aero car.
-Both sides offer restaurants and bars, with the Canadian side offering a wide variety of nightlife opportunities and children activities; like a hilariously BAD wax museum!
+Both sides offer restaurants and bars, with the Canadian side offering a wide variety of nightlife opportunities and children’s activities; like a hilariously BAD wax museum!

-Budget: Double private rooms starting at $30 – $60, similar price for both sides of falls.
+Budget: Double private rooms starting at $30 – $60, a similar price for both sides of falls.

 Both sides of Niagara falls is home to many chain restaurants with a full range of prices; from Wendy’s to Hooters, Denny’s to TGI Fridays, so you will no doubt find food to fit your price range.

 We typically would spend $80 -$100 a day (for two) when having breakfast and lunch from fast food chains or sandwich shops, followed by a 2-3 meal course at a sit-down restaurant with a few wines and beers.

 Prices in USD